lioneltay/modern-react-boilerplate/src/pages/blog/typescript-extends.blog.md

 }
 ```

 We see that the signature of `T => T` for any `T` alone tells us a lot about the function.
 By being generic in its input and return value, we are narrowing down the possible implementations.
-Infact, the only possible implementation of `T => T` is the `identity` function that does nothing but return what it is given.
+Infact, the only possible implementation of `T => T` is the identity function that does nothing but return what it is given.

-So how can we "know a little more" about the generic type parameter?
+So how can we “know a little more” about the generic type parameter?
 We can use the `extends` keyword.

 ```typescript
 interface Person {